jghauser/papis.nvim/README.md

 })
 ```

+With lazy.nvim: because lua rocks are currently unsupported, installation is a bit more fiddly.
+See [this issue](https://github.com/jghauser/papis.nvim/issues/18) for some hints.

 *Papis version*: papis.nvim is meant to be used in conjunction with papis and won't run if it doesn't find the `papis` executable.
 Note that for the note creation feature to work, it is currently required to use the git version (with commit `d11ff99`).

 *Neovim version*: papis.nvim is being tested on the latest stable version.